-This bill modifies the requirements for landfill permit applicants by requiring them to submit a comprehensive report that assesses the potential harms and benefits of their proposed projects.
-The Department of Environmental Services (DES) is responsible for evaluating whether the proposed solid waste facility provides a net public benefit, which is defined as the benefits outweighing the harms.
-The bill repeals and reenacts RSA 149-M:11, III, stipulating that the application can only advance to a full technical review if the DES confirms a net public benefit.
-An independent third-party contractor, chosen in consultation with both the host community and the applicant, will conduct the assessment, with the applicant covering the associated costs.
-Additionally, the bill clarifies that the burden of proof lies with the applicant to demonstrate this net public benefit, which must be specific to the project in question.
+This bill amends the requirements for landfill permit applicants by requiring them to submit a report that details the potential harms and benefits of their proposed projects.
+The Department of Environmental Services (DES) is tasked with determining whether the proposed solid waste facility provides a "net public benefit," defined as the potential benefits outweighing the potential harms.
+The bill repeals and reenacts RSA 149-M:11, III, mandating that the DES conduct an initial review to assess this net public benefit before proceeding with a full technical review of the application.
+This assessment must include an independent third-party evaluation of potential impacts on human health, property values, and the environment, with costs incurred by the applicant.
+Additionally, the bill modifies existing language in RSA 149-M:11, VIII, replacing "substantial public benefit" with "net public benefit," and clarifies that the evaluation must be specific to the proposed project.

 As Amended by the House: 149-M:11